THE COMPLETE STEP-BY-STEP GUIDE ON

 Blogs are regularly updated websites.
 Each new content entry added to a blog is called a blog post.
 Blog posts are displayed in reverse chronological order.

 Websites, on the other hand, don’t require regular updates.
 Content is added in the form of pages (e.g. About page, Contact page, Shop page, etc.).
-Optionally, a blog can be added to meet the webmaster’s needs.
+A blog can be added if it suits your needs, but it is optional.

 So basically, all blogs are either self-standing websites or part of a website.
 But not all websites are blogs.